frans-nekongo/V-Automate/README.md

-1.get api from posibly google that can be used for getting the command as string from voice 2.get api for automation.example the powerAutomate by microsoft application
+1.get api from posibly google that can be used for getting the command as string from voice 2.get api for automation.example the powerAutomate by microsoft application 3.ai trained to listen to your voice(optional adancement ,will provide less errors)